 Why an Orthodontic Headgear?

 An orthodontic headgear is considered to a be “high pull” when it attaches to the supporting areas of the head and is primarily used for jaw alignment.
-A heavy wire attaches to the headgear which inserts into a tube on the facial or outside of the orthodontic apparatus within the mouth.
-They are usually used to retard the growth of the upper jaw in order to eliminate overjet, which creates excessive overbite.
+A heavy wire attaches to the headgear which inserts into a tube on the facial or outside of the orthodontic metal braces within the mouth.
+The tube is usually located on one of the stronger back teeth.
+This type of headgear is used to retard the growth of the upper jaw in order to eliminate overjet, which creates excessive overbite.
 This is sometimes also called underbite by the layman.
+This process is often called overbite braces.

 Orthodontic Headgear Lessens Orthodontic Treatment Time